dplochcoder/HollowKnight.MoreDoors/SPOILER.md

 ## Nest Door

 * Blocks access to light Deepnest, left of the hot springs bench
-* Key is at the mossy vagabonds by the Fungal drop
+* Key is at the center Mossy Vagabond by the Fungal drop into Deepnest

 ## Overgrown Door

 * Blocks access to autopilot and overgrown mound
-* Key is at the topmost Gulka after MMC
+* Key is at the topmost Gulka in the corridor after MMC

 ## Pain Door